-Check in Process and Captains Meeting:
+Check in Process:

-Date: Thursday June 2 Time: 4:15 to 7:30 p.m.
+Date: Thursday June 1 Time: 4:15 to 7:30 p.m.

-NEW location: the parking lot on the southeast corner of Arlington Ave. and 4th St. across from the Sands Regency at 345 N. Arlington Ave. in downtown Reno.
+NEW location: the parking lot on the southeast corner of Arlington Ave. and 4th St. across from the J Resortat 345 N. Arlington Ave. in downtown Reno.

 When your team checks in, there will be multiple stations for you to pass through.
 Just one person can check in the team.
-Every team member does NOT have to be present.
+Every team member does NOT have to be present but we will have RTO merchandise for sale so some might want to stop by.